-Cash and cash equivalents
+Cash, cash equivalents, and restricted cash

 Cash consists primarily of cash on deposit with banks and includes amounts in transit from payment processors for credit and debit card transactions, which typically settle within five business days.
 Cash equivalents include highly liquid investments purchased with an original maturity date of 90 days or less from the date of purchase.